AyshaVolidis/Recipe-App/README.md

 - 🔍 Search recipes by keyword
 - 🍱 View all recipes grouped by tag
 - ➕ Add new dishes
-- 📝 Edit or 🗑️ Delete existing recipes
 - 📑 Toggle between **List** and **Grid** view
 - 💻 Fully dynamic UI using `XMLHttpRequest`
 - 📱 Responsive, mobile-first design